ycm-core/YouCompleteMe/README.md

 _should_ work on Windows without issues (but as of writing, it's untested on that platform).

+See the FAQ if you have any issues.

 **Please follow the instructions carefully.
 Read EVERY WORD.**

 1.  **Ensure that your version of Vim is _at least_ 7.3.584 _and_ that it has